SysAdminDk/EspHome/README.md

 ### EspHome & Home Assistant
-Repository of my files used in Home Assistant and ESP Home.
+Repository of my files used in ESPHome for Home Assistant